mrucker/mrucker.github.io/_posts/2014-10-18-co-contra-variance.md

 Dragon d2 = new Animal();
 {% endhighlight %}

 All these relationships were explicitly defined by the developer using the `ClassName: Parent` syntax.
-In general no type relationships can be inferred unless there is an explicit relationship.
-This is known as Nominal Typing.
+In general, no type relationships can be inferred unless there is an explicit relationship.
+This is known as Nominal Typing (.NET is a Nominally Typed language).

-An example of that would look something like this:

-{% highlight C# %}
-public class Animal1: Object
-{
-  public void Eat(Food f) { }
-}

-public class Animal2
-{
-  public void Eat(Food f) { }
-}

-public Dragon: Animal1 { }

-//Illegal despite Animal 1 and 2
-//having identical public interfaces
-Animal2 a2 = new Dragon();
-{% endhighlight %}

-Because Dragon hasn't been explicitly defined as having a relationship to Animal2 no assignment can be made even though we can see that logically the developer probably meant for them to be related.
-Here is where Contravariance and Covariance comes in.

 #Co-Contra-Variance#
-Contravariance and Covariance allow for the type checker to infer relationships among generic types.
-Explicitly named relationships still need to exist but only amongst the separate types that make up the generic and not amongst the generic as a whole.
+Contravariance and Covariance, while different sides of the same coin, aren't equally approachable.
+At least for me, Covariance was pretty straight forward to learn and use (in fact I bet you've used it without even knowing it).
+Contravariance on the other hand, has feels like I'm using double negatives.
+I lose track of what it is I'm actually saying when using it.

 ##Covariance##